 On December 5, 2015, I was sexually assaulted.
 I stayed in to study for an exam.
 He had gone out.
 He staggered through the hall, a little queasy and smelling of liquor.
 I gave him a trash can and a glass of water.

-Sara Caplan Bowdoin College is hookup deficient.
+Bowdoin College is hookup deficient.
 Well, not in quantity, but in ideology.
 A closed dialogue about sex and relationships on campus leaves many students unsatisfied and makes it nearly impossible for change to be enacted.
+Stories are swapped over brunch and largely forgotten.